Joshelman29/ist356m001sp25-classroom-6c7268-intro-test-assignment_01/reflection.md

 **Best Reflection** "I learned when to use while vs for loops.
 While loops are for sentiel-controlled values (waiting for a condition to occur), vs for loops are for iterating over collections of fixed values."

 `--- Reflection Below This Line ---`
+First task was easy to implement using if else conditions because logic was easy to understand based on testing method.
+The second task was quite difficult because we had to create a dictionary with two even and odd lists.
+Then we had to implement a while loop which was quite tricky.
+Overall, in this assignment, we learnt ifelse conditions, while loop, dictionary and list usability and importance of the tests to handle subtle bugs in our code.